Orchid Species Name: Mexipedium xerophyticum

 Soaking in a bowl of water for ~1h)

 Potting media: a chunky well-draining and airy potting mix is essential.
-My mix is 50% pumice, 25% bark (ideally Orchiata brand which is treated with lime), 20% perlite, and 5% sphagnum.
-I also use an additional thin top-layer of sphagnum moss to hold moisture near the base of the plants and the roots a bit longer after watering.
-I don’t think you need to follow this mix closely; you could likely go as much as 60% bark to 40% pumice and still get the desired results.
-What is important is a media that doesn’t compact and restrict airflow, but also holds some moisture for a localized environment around the roots.
+The mix I use is mostly rock; about 50% pumice, 20% LECA, 25% bark (ideally Orchiata brand which is treated with lime), and a very sparse top-layer of sphagnum moss to hold moisture near the base of the plants a bit longer after watering.
+See photo below.
+I don’t think you need to follow this mix exactly; you could likely go as much as 60% bark to 40% pumice and still get the desired results.
+But whatever mix you use, it is important that it doesn’t compact (which would restrict airflow to the roots) and holds some moisture for a localized micro environment around the roots—in more direct words: I wouldn’t use pure sphagnum or peat-heavy potting mixes.

 Fertilizer/nutrients: same as for paphs and phrags – organic fertilizer is good at quarterly applications, along with biweekly (every 2 weeks) applications of soluble orchid fertilizer at 1/4 strength.